Victims and Survivors of Crime Week 2025 Excellence Awards

 1. Demonstrated an outstanding capacity to respond to the needs of victims of crime in a culturally sensitive and trauma-informed manner, treating victims with the utmost courtesy, compassion, and respect

-2. Inspired other police services professionals and promoted best practices with regards to addressing the needs of victims; and
+2. Inspired other police services professionals and promoted best practices with regards to addressing the needs of victims

 3. Ensured that victims of crime were informed about their rights and the services, assistance, and laws in place to help them and their families

-It is our pleasure to announce that Stacey Cowie, Detective Constable and Domestic Violence/Elder Abuse Coordinator for the Peterborough Police Service as the recipient of the Victims and Survivors of Crime Week 2024 Excellence in Victim-Centered Policing Award.
+It is our pleasure to announce that Dale McDonald, Safety Officer and Supervisor with the City of Winnipeg’s Community Safety Team, in Winnipeg, Manitoba, is the recipient of the Victims and Survivors of Crime Week 2025 Excellence in Victim-Centered Policing Award.

 Award Recipient Biography